Why NIO Stock Is Higher Today

 Now what

-NIO did have some minor news to announce on Monday morning: It will report its fourth-quarter and full-year 2020 earnings to auto investors after the U.S. markets close on Monday, March 1.
-Note that NIO's conference call will happen in the evening, at 8:00 p.m.
-EST, which is 9:00 a.m Beijing time.
+NIO will report its fourth-quarter and full-year 2020 earnings after the U.S. markets close on Monday, March 1.
+Auto investors should note that NIO's conference call will happen in the evening, at 8 p.m.
+EST, or (if in China) at 9 a.m Beijing time on Tuesday, March 2.

 10 stocks we like better than NIO Inc.